 Moving to a new home can be just as stressful on the family pet as it is on you.
 Have you researched pet friendly hotels for stops along the way?
 Does your pet have a new ID tag?
 Here are some tips to keep your furry family member happy and safe on moving day.

-- Maintain normal routine: Pack over a period of time and try to maintain your pet's normal routine.
+- Maintain Normal Routine: Pack over a period of time and try to maintain your pet's normal routine.
 Advance planning will make your move less stressful.

-- Keep your pet secure: Place your pet in a safe, quiet place, such as the bathroom or a pet travel crate on moving day so that he or she cannot escape.
+- Keep Your Pet Secure: Place your pet in a safe, quiet place, such as the bathroom or a pet travel crate on moving day so that he or she cannot escape.
 If you place your pet in a room, place a large sign on the door that says DO NOT ENTER.
 Containing your pet in a pet carrier on moving day will keep them safely confined as well.
 Gradually get them used to the carrier ahead of time by having your pet spend time in it prior to moving day.

-- Purchase a new ID tag for your pet: Get a new pet ID tag that includes your new address and telephone number.
+- Purchase a New ID tag for Your Pet: Get a new pet ID tag that includes your new address and telephone number.
 An up-to-date ID tag is a lost pet's ticket home.

-- Prepare your new home: Pets love familiar surroundings so be sure to take with you all the familiar and necessary things your pet will need from day one in your new home.
+- Prepare your New Home: Pets love familiar surroundings, so be sure to take with you all the familiar and necessary things your pet will need from day one in your new home.

-Moving can be a fun adventure and a new beginning for you and pet - as long as you are prepared!
+Moving can be a fun adventure and a new beginning for you and pet - as long as you're prepared!